CLNEulalia/Divide-And-Conquer-Sorts/README.md

 This lesson covers two sorting algorithms that use the "divide-and-conquer" method: merge sort and quick sort.

 ## Learning Objectives
-By the end of this lesson, you will be able to:
+By the end of this two-part lesson, you will be able to:
 - Describe how to use merge sort and quick sort to sort data.
 - Explain the space and time complexities of merge sort and quick sort.
 - Identify when to use merge sort or quick sort in a given scenario.